-- lynda.com from LinkedIn Learning offers thousands of video tutorials taught by industry experts.
-Topics cover Microsoft Office (Access, Excel, PowerPoint, Publisher, and Word), and 3D printing and design.
+- Linkedin Learning (formerly Lynda.com) offers thousands of video tutorials taught by industry experts.
+Topics cover business, technology, Microsoft Office, communication, leadership, and web design.

 - Niche Academy - Online video instruction for using our eLibrary collections, research databases, and technology.

 - Google - Access all of these free web-based programs with a Google e-mail account, Gmail.

 - Google Docs - A word processing application.
 With Google Docs, you can create, share, and edit documents in your web browser.

 - Google Sheets - A program for creating and editing spreadsheets.
 With Google Sheets, you can create, share, and edit spreadsheets in your web browser.